Bad Water, Mosquitos, Sickness

 The river region has a village of about 1000 people among 200 families that operated a ferry across the Umatilla River.
 The ferry has been destroyed when the earthquake damaged an upstream dam.
 The clinic is damaged and not safe to use.

 The earthquake has severely damaged local river dams and redirected some sections of the river.
 Human and animal waste is now flowing into the river in some spots.
-Authorities are concerned that cholera will spread and that mosquitoes (the National Insect) will hatch, creating risk of malaria outbreaks.
+Authorities are concerned that cholera will spread and that mosquitoes (the National Insect) will hatch, creating risk of mala

 At least 50 men died attempting to secure their ferry.
 Most family members remaining were able to get to safety before the flood destroyed nearly all of their possessions.
 Local wells have been flooded by river water and will not be usable until properly repaired and sanitized.

 We are sick from bad water and mosquitos; do you have any medicine?

 What is ShelterBox?
 Who are you?
 Why are you here?

 Who pays for the tents you bring us?

 of a family can fit in a SB Tent?

 Who decides what families get help?

 If they get a shelter Kit for repair, will ShelterBox do the rebuilding?